 Like all other markets, Zombe has its fair share of peripheral traders who come to sell a range of other smaller fancy-looking household products, most likely from China.

 I was drawn to one vendor who had lined up a collection of colourful sandals made from old vehicle tyres.
-These sandals are so ubiquitous, nearly every tribe has a name for them.
+These sandals are so ubiquitous, that nearly every tribe has a name for them.
 The Luos call them Akalas, the Kikuyu, Nyamoga.
 This particular type was a more modern design with nice padding for the sole and some nice beadwork to complete the fancy look.

 The all-weather road to Zombe passes through Kyuluni Market, or at least what is left of it.
 A great section of the market lies in ruins like an ancient civilisation gone under.